-Section 7 Leaving the system
+Leaving the System

-26. What if I don't achieve recognition?
+35. What if I don't achieve recognition?

-If you really want to continue as a trainer in one of the roles requiring recognition and are prepared to engage with HEEM and university medical schools processes, then you will probably be offered provisional recognition to give you time to meet any remaining requirements.
+If you really want to continue as a trainer in one of the roles requiring recognition and are prepared to engage with your EO's processes, then you will probably be offered provisional recognition to give you time to meet any remaining requirements.

-If questions arise about your teaching commitment, or the quality of your supervision or coordination role, your Postgraduate Dean or medical school will liaise with your Trust/ Health Board to address concerns.
+If questions arise about your teaching commitment, or the quality of your supervision or coordination role, it is expected that your postgraduate Dean or medical school will liaise with your Trust/Health Board to address concerns.
 At that stage, it may be appropriate to put in place some form of remediation, or it may be agreed that you no longer undertake that training role.